 Tapping created threads in previously drilled holes by coordinating feeds and speeds with thread lead.
 Your CAM setup will calculate feed rates based on cutting speed and threads per inch (TPI) of the tap.
 Be sure you have drilled the proper size hole for your tap.
 If the hole is too small, there is a risk of the tap breaking off inside the hole.
 If it is too large, the threads will not form properly.

 When setting up your CNC program, remember to add a tapping tip depth that accounts for both the tip and initial taper of the tap, and be sure your hole is deep enough to accommodate the tap.
-Older CNC machines might also need a larger feed height so the spindle can reach full speed before plunging into material.
+Older CNC machines might also need a larger feed height so the spindle can reach full speed before plunging into the material.

 Take the Plunge